 “I don’t have a ton of interaction with agents on a daily basis, but I don’t think any of them do.
 My approach was unique and I built some strong relationships during that time,” Gilbert tells MLBTR.

-Gilbert had a solid rapport with both executives and clients.
-For a charmer, he had more than one client with a less-than-stellar reputation when it came to social skills.
-Canseco was viewed as a brash and arrogant; Bonds' rep was as a standoffish individual who didn't care for the media.
-Of course, the stain of steroids (alleged, in Bonds' case) didn't help either player's case.
-To hear Gilbert tell it, most people didn't have a full idea of what either man was about and chose only to zero in on the more odious aspects of their personalities.
+Gilbert had a strong rapport with executives around the league, but he had more than one client who rubbed folks the wrong way.
+Canseco was viewed as a brash and arrogant; Bonds’ rep was as a standoffish individual who didn’t care for the media.
+Of course, the stain of steroids didn’t help either player’s image.
+To hear Gilbert tell it, most people didn’t have a full idea of what either man was about and chose only to zero in on the more odious aspects of their personalities.